bhavyashah81/SecureVault/README.md

 # SecureVault

-A comprehensive password manager that consolidates secure credential storage, advanced password generation, and intuitive management features into a single, user-friendly CLI application for individuals and professionals.
+A password manager that consolidates secure credential storage, advanced password generation, and intuitive management features into a single, user-friendly CLI application for individuals and professionals.

 ## Features